rafaelbarbeta/MicroTorr/SPECIFICATION.md

 }
 ```

-Peers in MicroTorr will always connect to all other available peers
+Peers in MicroTorr will always connect to all other available peers.
+Peers are supossed to continue sending GET requests, with the same parameters and event "ping".
+Peers that do not send a GET request within a time span of 5 minutes, will be considered dead, and removed from peers list.
+BitTorrent usually set this value to about 30 minutes

 ### Messages